10 Best Beet Root Capsules for 2026 (+ 5 to Avoid)

 Given the potential for fakes, I’d suggest only getting Rosabella products from reputable retail stores, not through branded websites or some TikTok or Instagram link.

-It’s hard to see why anyone would choose Rosabella over Nutricost or Double Wood though.
-Both of these brands use certified organic beetroot powder, have far higher capsule counts, much lower costs per serving, and are third-party tested so you know they’re safe to take.
+It’s hard to see why anyone would choose Rosabella over Nutricost Beet Capsules though.
+The later uses certified organic beetroot powder, has a far higher capsule count, much lower costs per serving, and is third-party tested so you know they’re safe to take.

 This product has ‘8000 mg strength’ printed on the front label and displayed in marketing images.
 In fact, the suggested daily dose is only a single 400 mg capsule, far lower than most of the competition in this beet supplement review.